 Retaliating directly or indirectly against a person who has, in good faith, filed, supported, or participated in an investigation of a complaint, as defined above, is prohibited.
 Retaliation includes, but is not limited to, ostracizing the person, pressuring the person to drop or not support the complaint, or to provide false or misleading information, or engaging in conduct that may reasonably be perceived to affect adversely that person's educational, living, or work environment.
 Retaliation also includes similar conduct engaged in by a third party at the complainant’s or respondent’s request.
 Depending on the circumstances, retaliation may be unlawful and may constitute a violation of this policy, whether or not the complaint is ultimately found to have merit.

-In accordance with the Nondiscrimination and Anti-Harassment Policy, the College will investigate and respond to any formal or informal complaint or notice of potential violation of the policy that is received by the Director of Diversity & Inclusion/Title IX Coordinator; Dean of Student Development/Title IX Student Deputy Coordinator; Human Resources staff or other managers or supervisors representing the College.
+In accordance with the Nondiscrimination and Anti-Harassment Policy, the College will investigate and respond to any formal or informal complaint or notice of potential violation of the policy that is received by the Director of Diversity & Inclusion/Title IX Coordinator; Dean of Student Development/Title IX Student Deputy Coordinator; Talent and Culture staff or other managers or supervisors representing the College.
 Any employee or student who believes they have been the subject of prohibited discrimination, harassment or retaliation have the option of pursing the complaint on an informal or formal basis.
 In either case, the complaint should be made as soon after the alleged act as possible so as to assist with a prompt and equitable investigation.

 Step 1 – Informal Discussion